 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Core Maths looks at the methods and techniques needed to analyse real world situations.
-The course teaches practical skills for personal finance such as the calculation of tax, national insurance and student loan repayments.
+The course teaches practical skills for personal finance such as calculation of tax, national insurance and student loan repayments.
 Students will critically analyse data presented in the news for accuracy, bias and information as well as using graphs to describe and analyse real-life situations.
+There are two different pathways available, and both are one year courses.
+Statistical Techniques complements subjects like Psychology, Geography and Biology.
+Graphical Techniques complements subjects like Chemistry and Economics.
+Two-thirds of the course are completely identical.
+This is a great course to take alongside a programme of 3 A levels (or equivalent) because you'll finish it in one year and improve your maths skills for your other subjects, while learning some excellent 'maths for life'!
+Completion in year 1 means you can focus on your other subjects in year 2.

 What will I study in Mathematical Studies: Core Maths?